Every year at holiday time, I wrack my brain to figure out a gift for the kids to make for their parents. These ideas

 Ribbons-You can use small pieces of tiny ribbon or even curly ribbons for a really fun and festive clear ornament look.

-Snow scene-Using a pair of tweezers, put some hot glue on the bottom of a tiny miniature Christmas tree, snowman or Santa.
-Once the glue has cooled and the figure is firmly attached, you can fill the ornament with a little bit of fake snow.
+Snow scene-Using a pair of tweezers, put some hot glue on the bottom of a tiny miniature Christmas tree, snowman, or Santa.
+Once the glue has cooled and the figure is firmly attached, you can fill the ornament with a little bit of fake snow or use Epsom salts, which makes beautiful snow.
 It’s such a cute scene in your clear ornament.
 You could also make these with the open front ornaments, but you’d have to find a way to glue your snow down a little or it would all be gone after the first year.

-Beach clear ornament-You can get some of the tiniest starfishes and small shells at the craft store.
+Beach clear ornament-You can get some of the tiniest starfishes and small shells at the craft store (or the beach).
 Place a few shells in the clear ornament and add a tiny sprinkle of sand.
 We made these one year and they are still some of my favorites.

-Jingle bells-Get some tiny jingle bells like they have on the Christmas page at Oriental Trading and place a few in the clear ornament.
+Jingle bells-Get some tiny jingle bells and place a few in the clear ornament.
 We ordered gold, red and green ones this time and they are so adorable in the ornaments.

 Feathers-Red, green and white feathers make a dreamy filling for clear ornaments.
 Tie a bow on the top to finish it off.

 Stickers-Kids can decorate the outside of the clear ornaments with Christmas stickers like these.

 Pinecones-Craft stores have some tiny pinecones that will fit in a clear ornament.